-Laura's first baby, Tabitha Grace, was born at 12.55pm, Wednesday 8th December, weighing 8lb 13oz
+Laura's first baby, Tabitha, was born in December, weighing 8lb 13oz

 My daughter, Tabby, was born in hospital after a planned home birth.
-I had my first contraction about lunchtime on Monday 6th December, and Tabby arrived by emergency caesarean at 12.55pm on Wednesday 8th December.
+I had my first contraction about lunchtime on Monday 6th December, and Tabby arrived by emergency caesarean at 12.55pm.

 Tabby was posterior all the way through labour, which resulted in slow progress (a very long pre-labour) and my utter exhaustion.
 After 36 hours at home I asked to transfer to hospital so I could have an epidural.
 My intention was to rest and conserve what little energy I had left for the delivery.
 I was 7cm dilated when I arrived at hospital, took another 10 hours to dilate fully (with the help of syntocinon and ARM [artificial rupture of membranes]), but after two hours of pushing her head had not descended at all and I had to have a caesarean.